OVALProject/ovalproject.github.io/getting-started/best-practices/index.md

   <tbody>
     <tr>
       <td>01</td>
-      <td>The name attribute would be assigned according to Section 4.1.9</td>
+      <td>The <span style="font-family: 'Courier New'">name</span> attribute would be assigned according to [Section 4.1.9](#4-1-9-behavior)</td>
     </tr>
     <tr>
       <td>06</td>
-      <td>Each Behavior is defined using an attribute construct with a unique name attribute.
-These values should adhere to the rules defined in Section 4.2.3.1.
-The use attribute is set to “optional” since a default attribute value should always be defined.
-The default attribute declares which value is supplied to the OVAL Behavior when not explicitly declared.</td>
+      <td>Each Behavior is defined using an <span style="font-family: 'Courier New'">attribute</span> construct with a unique <span style="font-family: 'Courier New'">name</span> attribute.
+These values should adhere to the rules defined in [Section 4.2.3.1](#4-2-3-1-behaviors).
+The <span style="font-family: 'Courier New'">use</span> attribute is set to “optional” since a default attribute value should always be defined.
+The <span style="font-family: 'Courier New'">default</span> attribute declares which value is supplied to the OVAL Behavior when not explicitly declared.</td>
     </tr>
 	<tr>
       <td>07-11</td>
-      <td>The documentation elements clarify all possible valid inputs for the given OVAL Behavior and how the values should impact the collection of OVAL Items from the endpoint.</td>
+      <td>The <span style="font-family: 'Courier New'">documentation</span> elements clarify all possible valid inputs for the given OVAL Behavior and how the values should impact the collection of OVAL Items from the endpoint.</td>
     </tr>
 	<tr>
       <td>12-17</td>
       <td>Each OVAL Behavior should be defined to operate on a set of acceptable values.
-If the set of acceptable values is more restrictive than that defined by the datatype of the behavior, a restriction construct should be used.
-For example, the restriction construct may be used to specify a range of acceptable integers or acceptable enumeration of string values.
+If the set of acceptable values is more restrictive than that defined by the datatype of the behavior, a <span style="font-family: 'Courier New'">restriction</span> construct should be used.
+For example, the <span style="font-family: 'Courier New'">restriction</span> construct may be used to specify a range of acceptable integers or acceptable enumeration of string values.
 Please refer to other XML documentation on how to restrict datatypes.</td>
     </tr>
   </tbody>
 </table>

 #### 3.1.3 Designing an OVAL State
-Once the OVAL Item has been designed, creating the OVAL State is as simple as taking those entities, putting them in a state construct that extends the oval-def:StateType, updating the entity types to align with a type in the OVAL Definitions Model (e.g.  oval-def:EntityStateStringType, oval-def:EntityStateIntType, oval-def:EntityStateVersionType, etc.) and updating all the maxOccurs attributes so that they have a value of “1”.
+Once the OVAL Item has been designed, creating the OVAL State is as simple as taking those entities, putting them in a state construct that extends the <span style="font-family: 'Courier New'">oval-def:StateType</span>, updating the entity types to align with a type in the OVAL Definitions Model (e.g.  <span style="font-family: 'Courier New'">oval-def:EntityStateStringType</span>, <span style="font-family: 'Courier New'">oval-def:EntityStateIntType</span>, <span style="font-family: 'Courier New'">oval-def:EntityStateVersionType</span>, etc.) and updating all the maxOccurs attributes so that they have a value of “1”.
 All OVAL State Entities must have a maxOccurs of “1” because content authors are expected to use references to OVAL Variables in order to specify multiple values for an OVAL State Entity.
 Lastly, the OVAL State construct documentation should be updated to specify what metadata can be assessed for a particular system structure.

 ```xml
 01<xsd:element name="file_state" substitutionGroup="oval-def:state">